 All NSF Noyce scholarship applications will be reviewed by the Program Management Team.
 The strongest candidates may be invited for an interview; this may determine the final selection of participants.

-NSF Noyce scholarship and stipend recipients will be expected to:
+NSF Noyce scholarship recipients will be expected to:

 - Enter into an agreement committing to teach full-time in a high-need school as a licensed teacher in mathematics or science for two years within four years of completing the program. *High-need schools are determined based on the percentage of free and reduced lunch students attending.

 - Commit to a six-week placement in the fall and a 16-week placement in the spring for field experience.

 - Participate in mentoring activities and other NSF Noyce scholars.

 - Complete an exit interview, upon completion, with the Office of Financial Aid and sign an agreement regarding continuing responsibilities as NSF Noyce scholars.

 - Participate in seminars and outcomes assessment activities required by NSF NOYCE .